 Lovely!
 The admissions process works like this: Once you've applied to School of MA, your application will be reviewed within a few days.
-You'll receive an e-mail from us and we'll schedule an online call.
+You'll receive an e-mail from us and we'll schedule an online call within a week.
 The call is a chance for us to get to know each other and for you to ask questions about the program.
 Soon after, you'll know if you're in!

-This rolling admissions process is intended to make it easier for those of you travelling from abroad and needing to make plans and travel arrangements asap!
+This rolling admissions process is intended to make it easier for those of you travelling from abroad and needing to make plans such as travel and visa arrangements asap!

 The curious and inquisitive kind, creative people or the kind of people who yearn to be creative.
 We, also really like nice people and those who enjoy helping others and sharing knowledge.
 Hi-five if this sounds like you!